 Step-by-step workflow:

-Encrypting an external drive with Bitlocker To Go requires a one-time process to convert a regular drive into an encrypted one.
+Encrypting an external drive with BitLocker To Go requires a one-time process to convert a regular drive into an encrypted one.
 To begin that process:

-Additional note: Even after being freshly formatted, Windows may still have trouble using your external drive, and may ask you to repair it first.
+Additional note: Even after being freshly formatted, Windows may still have trouble using your external drive and ask you to repair it first.
 If prompted, go ahead and run the repair process.
 Normally, this doesn’t delete existing files on the external drive, but just in case, it may be worth copying those files out, then copying them back in once the repair process finishes.

-In the BitLocker Drive Encryption window you’ll find a “Removable Drives - BitLocker To Go” section which should list all connected external drives.
+In the BitLocker Drive Encryption window, you’ll find a “Removable Drives - BitLocker To Go” section, which should list all connected external drives.
 Find the one you want to encrypt and click on it.

 After clicking on the drive you want to encrypt, click “Turn on BitLocker.”